Pruning strategy for forsythia

 A “new” garden needs patient observation

 When you first move into a house, you’re all excited and you want to roll up your sleeves and whip everything into shape.
 But really, the best thing to do is to wait a year and observe your property through the four seasons, taking lots of notes.
 For my first spring at this place, if I had assumed that the foliage coming out of the garden beds was old tired tulips that were no longer able to bloom, and had dug them out immediately, I never would have seen the colchicum blossoms that fall, and discovered a plant that has fascinated me for years since.
-Having said that, I can’t see how it would hurt to thin out your forsythia this spring.
+Having said that, I can’t see how it would hurt to thin out your forsythia by pruning it this spring.
 Just watch where you step, there could be another plant growing at its base!

 What discoveries have other gardeners made when they first moved into an established yard and garden?